ketulkapa/CS3200-Co-op-Cribs/README.md

 - Update Listing: Manage housing listings by updating available sublets.
 - Delete Listing: Remove listings that are no longer available.
 - Recent Listings: View recently posted housing options.
+- About: Information about the app and its purpose.
 - Logout: Sign out of your current session.

 ## Leah's Student Dashboard: